seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 ## Middleware As Routes

 The callback with our logic is a middleware, a sort of a request handler.
-We can create a handler for each endpoint and the pass these handlers as an array to the `Server` constructor.
+We can create a handler for each endpoint and then pass these handlers as an array to the `Server` constructor.
 Let's try this out.

 >*I'm not going to cover middleware in this article.
 If you are not familiar with middleware in ReactPHP check [this post]({% post_url 2017-12-20-reactphp-http-middleware %}){:target="_blank"}.*